Executive Board: Officers, Elections, and Transition

 The executive board is your PA/PTA’s administration — it runs your PA/PTA.
 It should function also as a representative of the entire parent body, which is important to keep in mind when defining its composition.
 Your PA/PTA’s bylaws should dictate the composition of your executive board.

 Mandatory PA/PTA officers are president, treasurer and recording secretary.
 PA/PTAs may create additional officers in their bylaws; for example, many add co-president, vice-president, and/or co-treasurer.
 Officers are elected for one year terms.
-Limit on the number of consecutive terms they may serve, if any, should be defined by your bylaws.
+Limits on the number of consecutive terms they may serve, if any, should be defined in the bylaws.